Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT2.md

 **Theorem: Inference = Equivalence + Tightness**:
 Theorem.
 Let $\gamma$ and $\gamma'$ be constraint networks s.t. $\gamma' \equiv \gamma$ and $\gamma' \sqsubset \gamma$.
 Then, $\gamma'$ has the same solutions as $\gamma$ but fewer consistent partial assignments than $\gamma$.

 The more complex the inference, the smaller the number of search nodes, but the larger the runtime needed at each node.
+We can apply the inference before search starts or at every recursive call of backtracking.

 ---